spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/disconnect-vertex.md

 description: Find out how you can disconnect Vertex from your Spryker shop
 template: howto-guide-template
 ---
-Disconnecting Vertex permanently deletes all the existing Veretx tax rates.
+Disconnecting Vertex permanently deletes all the existing Vertex tax rates.

 To disconnect the Vertex app from your store, do the following